-In choosing the best modems, we considered price, performance, security and compatibility.
+In choosing the best modems, we considered price, performance, security, and compatibility.
 The modems on our list are the ones within their price range that give you the best value for your money.
-Much like the best gaming mouse on the market today, which can go hand in hand with these, since they’re speed and response time are key, much like the best modems.
+Much like the best gaming mouse on the market today, which can go hand in hand with these, since their speed and response time are key, much like the best modems.

 In terms of performance, we considered upload and download speeds compatible with at least 300Mbps services, DOCSIS versions, connectivity options, including the number of Ethernet ports, signal strengths capable of covering typical home size, receptions at both 2.4GHz and 5GHz, and user interfaces that are easy to use.

 All the modems on our list also support security features such as WPS, WPA/WPA2 Security Protocol, and WEP, TKIP, and AES (64/128 bit) Encryption.
 They are also compatible with multiple operating systems including Windows, Mac, and Linux, and with multiple devices including smartphones, HDTVs, and other smart devices.

 Channel bonding is the number of upstream and downstream channels your modem can access.
 The more channels a modem has, as you’ll find on the leading WiFi modems, the faster its speed.
 You can check a modem’s channels by looking at the box for 16×4, 24×8, or 32×8.
 If what you see is 4×4 or 8×8, that modem is among the older models and has very low speeds.

 Buying an advanced modem that does not work with your internet service provider is an utter waste of money.
 So, another important feature you should look for is compatibility with a wide variety of ISPs, hardware, and software.